 Want his cake and eat it, too, then do you greasy like bacon

-Every day money chasing, you’re so in love with the fragrance
+Every day money chasing, you’re so in love with the

 So what?
-You’re a little impatient, but dope man ain’t got no patience
+You’re a little impatient, but dope man ain’t got

 Boy you feel like you’re racing before you become a raisin